turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 ### Adding an Edit Link

 We'll use the same positional identifier to figure out which element to edit.
 Let's use the url pattern `id/edit` where `id` is the position of the idea.
+Modify your `index.erb` file to add an edit link like below.

 ```html
 <ul>